SarahPavlak/Project_Two/README.md

 Pip

 Installation
-Fork this repository under your own control and then clone the resulting repo onto your computer.
+To begin, please fork this respository and clone the resulting repo onto your computer.
 Then, create a new virutal environment with Anaconda:
 1. Conda create -n #name_your_environment
 2. "Conda activate #your#named#environment